ktorio/ktor-documentation/codeSnippets/snippets/client-upload-binary-data/README.md

 # Client: Uploading binary data

-A sample Ktor project showing how to send a file as a binary data with a [request](https://ktor.io/docs/request.html).
+A sample Ktor project showing how to send a file as binary data with a [request](https://ktor.io/docs/request.html).
 > This sample is a part of the [codeSnippets](../../README.md) Gradle project.

 ## Running